 History of Santa Ana Neighborhood

-- Interestingly, Santa Ana church is very plain, both inside & outside.
-Santa Ana church is easily identified by the pyramidal spires as well as the raised platform foundation, most likely a former Maya temple platform.
-It is said that the very old bell in Santa Ana church has the most pleasant sound of any church bell in the city.
+Interestingly, Santa Ana church is very plain, both inside & outside.
+Santa Ana church easily identified by the pyramidal spires as well as the raised platform foundation, most likely a former Maya temple platform.
+Interestingly, the very old bell in Santa Ana church has the most pleasant sound of any church bell in the city.

-- While Santa Lucia was the site of the first cemetery in Mérida, it was soon moved to Santa Ana.
-Then in the 1880’s, it was moved to its current location in San Sebastian.
-The reason the cemetery was moved was that construction on the Paseo de Montejo had begun.
-The Santa Ana neighborhood was becoming a more desirable place to live.
-Once the cemetery was moved, it also forced out the residents to more southern parts of the city.
+While Santa Lucia was the site of the first cemetery in Mérida, it was soon moved to Santa Ana.
+Then, in the 1880’s, moved to its current location in San Sebastian.
+The reason the cemetery moved was due to the start of construction on the Paseo de Montejo.
+Afterward, the Santa Ana neighborhood became a more desirable place to live.
+Once the cemetery moved, it also forced residents to more southern parts of the city.

-- The first promenade in the city was NOT the Paseo de Montejo as many believe.
+The first promenade in the city was NOT the Paseo de Montejo as many believe.
 It is actually the street that runs parallel to the Paseo from Plaza Grande.
 Calle 60 continues north past Santa Lucia Park, Santa Ana Park, and then to Progreso.
 Calle 60 had its own aristocratic section on the promenade.
 You’ll see evidence of the grand times past once you cross Calle 37 where Casa Azul boutique hotel is located.
-A few of the opulant houses have been restored while others lay in vaious stages of ruin.
+A few restored opulant houses lie among others in vaious stages of ruin.

 Santa Ana Mercado